Amprilan, tablets 1,25mg 30 pcs

 With caution:

-.
-Severe coronary and cerebral artery lesions (danger of reduced blood flow with excessive BP reduction);
+Severe damage to the coronary and cerebral arteries (danger of decreased blood flow with an excessive decrease in blood pressure);

 Malignant arterial hypertension;